-- In a charity livestream, Noelle Stevenson, the creator of She-Ra and the Princesses of Power, revealed they wrote a Catradora fanfiction and posted it to Archive of Our Own, but declined to reveal its title or their username, though they did provide a couple tantalizing hints for the fanbase, who naturally went wild trying to find it.
-Most agree it's probably the fic Don't Go, but Noelle hasn't confirmed or denied this.
+- In a charity livestream, ND Stevenson, the creator of She-Ra and the Princesses of Power, revealed he wrote a Catradora fanfiction and posted it to Archive of Our Own, but declined to reveal its title or his username, though he did provide a couple tantalizing hints for the fanbase, who naturally went wild trying to find it.
+Most agree it's probably the fic Don't Go, but ND hasn't confirmed or denied this.
 The fic is now commonly accepted as canon by the fanbase, since it doesn't contradict anything we see onscreen and in fact fills in a couple gaps.
-(Many have also noted that this leads to the amusing mental image of some random, unknown fic authors waking up one morning to their stories having suddenly gained tons of hits overnight, alongside some comments accusing them of being Noelle, and probably being very confused as a result.)
+(Many have also noted that this leads to the amusing mental image of some random, unknown fic authors waking up one morning to their stories having suddenly gained tons of hits overnight, alongside some comments accusing them of being ND, and probably being very confused as a result.)

-- Noelle was also known for drawing Adora with scars in the shape of scratches, leading to popular speculation that the scars were from Catra, and nearing the final season, later speculated to be from Horde Prime), though the scars ended up never happening in the show.
-It's been presumed by fans that this is along with her mystery fanfic provide evidence that Noelle has personal AUs.
+- ND was also known for drawing Adora with scars in the shape of scratches, leading to popular speculation that the scars were from Catra, and nearing the final season, later speculated to be from Horde Prime), though the scars ended up never happening in the show.
+It's been presumed by fans that this along with his mystery fanfic provide evidence that ND has personal AUs.